Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

     .. figure:: /_static/images/walkthrough/ssh_key_add.jpg

 #.
-Back on the shell of embassy-AAAAAAA, do the following (don't forget to replace embassy-BBBBBBB.local in the rsync command before you perform it):
+Back on the shell of embassy-AAAAAAA.local, do the following (don't forget to replace embassy-BBBBBBB.local in the rsync command before you perform it):

     .. code-block:: bash